• Heart

 April 16, 2026

 For years, doctors aimed to keep LDL cholesterol below a certain line.
 That line was seen as safe enough for most people.
-Now, new research suggests that “safe enough” may not be good enough anymore.
+Now, new research suggests that “safe enough” may no longer be enough.

 A major clinical trial has shown that pushing LDL even lower can reduce the risk of heart attacks and strokes in a big way.
 This shift is changing how experts think about cholesterol and how aggressively it should be treated.